 The power of stories during this time is not to be underestimated.
 While our visitors are on the listening end of the storytelling, our team is right there too.
 The stories we tell are also being listened to in the hearts of every Menlonian.
 We need these stories to remind us of the mountain we are climbing.
 It is our chance to stop, turn around for a moment, look back down, and see just how far we’ve come.

 And the day we had been waiting for since the pandemic began: Our first Extreme Interview (our unique audition-style approach to a group interview) since the hard times hit.
 First interview of the pandemic, and the very first virtual interview of potential new team members.
-The day of this event was almost prophetic: February 11, 2021 … the 174th anniversary of Thomas Edison’s birth and exactly six years shy of our 2027 vision story.
+The day of this event was almost prophetic: February 11, 2021 … the 174th anniversary of Thomas Edison’s birth and exactly six years shy of our then-2027 vision story.